openhab/openhab-docs/configuration/blockly/rules-blockly-items-things.md

 Function: Retrieves a specific **Item** or **Group** for use in other item related functions.

+- Tip: never use this block alone as it only returns the items name which alone does not make sense.
+Instead use the get-Item-Block below.
 - Clicking 'MyItem' displays a list of **Items** to pick from
 - Technically this block returns the *name* of the item as a String.
 - As a result, this block can be used wherever the item name is required as a String.